Attention: Load

+Based on the primary role of the perceptual load theory, assumptions regarding its functionality surrounding that attentional resources are that of limited capacity which signify the need for all of the attentional resources to be used.
+This performance, however, is halted when put hand in hand with accuracy and reaction time (RT).
+This limitation arises through the measurement of literature when obtaining outcomes for scores.
+This affects both cognitive and perceptual attention because there is a lack of measurement surrounding distributions of temporal and spatial attention.
+Only a concentrated amount of attention on how effective one is completing the task and how long they take is being analyzed making a more redundant analysis on overall cognition of being able to process multiple stimuli through perception.

 Neural correlates

 Most experiments show that one neural correlate of attention is enhanced firing.
-If a neuron has a certain response to a stimulus when the animal is not attending to the stimulus, then when the animal does attend to the stimulus, the neuron's response will be enhanced even if the physical characteristics of the stimulus remain the same.
+If a neuron has a different response to a stimulus when an animal is not attending to a stimulus, versus when the animal does attend to the stimulus, then the neuron's response will be enhanced even if the physical characteristics of the stimulus remain the same.

-In a 2007 review, Knudsen describes a more general model which identifies four core processes of attention, with working memory at the center:
+In a 2007 review, Professor Eric Knudsen describes a more general model which identifies four core processes of attention, with working memory at the center: